 Here, are some important phases of SDLC life cycle:

-Waterfall Model: The waterfall is a universally accepted SDLC model.
+The waterfall is a universally accepted SDLC model.
 In this method, the whole process of software development is divided into various phases.
-In this SDLC model, the result of one aspect acts as the input for the next step.

-RAD Model: RAD or Rapid Application Development process is an adoption of the waterfall model; it targets developing software in a short period.
+RAD or Rapid Application Development process is an adoption of the waterfall model; it targets developing software in a short period.
 The RAD model is based on the concept that a better system can be developed in lesser time by using focus groups to gather system requirements.

-Spiral Model: The spiral model is a risk-driven process model.
+The spiral model is a risk-driven process model.
 This SDLC model helps the group to adopt elements of one or more process models like a waterfall, incremental, waterfall, etc. The spiral technique is a combination of rapid prototyping and concurrency in design and development activities.

 This model works best for small projects with smaller size development team which are working together.
 It is also useful for academic software development projects.
 It is an ideal model where requirements are either unknown or final release date is not given.